Hoinkas/code-tanks/README.md

 # Code Tanks Game README

-Game which allow you to destroy your current code file with tanks and explosions.
+Visual Studio Code Extension which allow you to run Code Tanks game and destroy your current code file with tanks and explosions.

 ## How to run